 If anybody wants the truth, we're giving the truth.

-I guess you can, but uh how many more times do you want to be lied to?
+But how many more times do you want to be lied to?

 All right, we got time for one more quick call here.

-The great state of Oregon, Kelly, you get the final minute this hour, then our news roundup with uh Carter Page coming up.
+Kelly, you get the final minute this hour that our news roundup with Carter Page coming up.

-Hey, Sean, how's it going?
+Hey Sean, how's it going?

 I'm doing all right.

-I'm out here in uh liberal country, Oregon, but there's quite a few of us supporters uh more than they they like to advertise.
+I'm out here in uh liberal country Oregon, but there's quite a few of us supporters uh, more than they they like to advertise.

-Uh I want people to start looking into the motives of some of these some of the I mean, everybody knows uh even on the Democrat side, this impeachment is a sham.
+Uh, I want people to start looking into the motives of some of these, some of the.

-I want people to look into like it's uh it's blatantly obvious Chuck Schumer's only gunning for those four seats in the Senate.
+It's blatantly obvious Chuck Schumer's only gunning for those four seats in the Senate.

-I can't wait until that rank open.
+I can't wait till that breaks open.

-And I think that's why we're being looked this is what draining the swamp looks like.
+The hornets get pissed off, start stinging back, and I think that's look, this is what draining the swamp looks like.

-And let me tell you they they the the swamp creatures, you know, now that the the swampy water is getting drained out, and and you know, they're coming out of the deep dark crevices and the dark, muddy areas.
+You know now that the, the swampy water, is getting drained out and and you know they're coming out of the deep, dark crevices and the dark, muddy areas.

 And let me tell you what it all comes down to.